thedaviddias/bfdes.in/posts/property-based-testing.md

 }
 ```

 By using ScalaCheck we have traded some transparency for the ability to abstract away the details of test case generation.
-ScalaCheck can also perform [test case minimisation](https://github.com/rickynils/scalacheck/blob/master/doc/UserGuide.md#test-case-minimisation), which is really useful for debugging.
+ScalaCheck can also perform [test case minimisation](https://github.com/rickynils/scalacheck/blob/master/doc/UserGuide.md#test-case-minimisation), which is useful for debugging.

 ## Further reading

 MergeSort is an interesting algorithm because its worst-case performance matches the theoretical minimum.
 QuickSort is an algorithm that is *in practice* faster than MergeSort, but it is not stable.
 This is why system sorts typically use a variant of MergeSort for sorting reference types, and QuickSort for primitives.
 Sedgewick and Wayne discuss this in more detail.

 If you want more insight into how ScalaCheck works it would be worth looking at the book [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala).
-The eight chapter walks the reader through designing such a library.
+The eight-chapter walks the reader through designing such a library.